 Kia Niro debuts as hybrid, plug-in hybrid and fully electric SUV with bold looks

-Kia Niro debuts as hybrid, plug-in hybrid and fully electric SUV with bold looks2 min read .
-Updated: 25 Nov 2021, 09:32 AM IST
+Kia Niro debuts as hybrid, plug-in hybrid and fully electric SUV with bold looks

 Completely redesigned from the ground up, the new generation Kia Niro has been developed under the carmaker's ‘Opposites United’ design philosophy.